pevers/argo-containerless-plugin/README.md

 ## Roadmap
 - [ ] Semantics should be the same as the Argo "script" step, maybe we should support the `ScriptTemplate` parameter
 - [ ] Make sure all errors are propagated correctly and the user has enough information when something fails
+- [ ] Terminating workflow steps causes a controller exception
 - [ ] Make sure that errors are thrown for incorrect Python scripts
-- [ ] Cache modules by mounting a PVC
+- [ ] Cache modules by mounting a PVC?
+- [ ] Publish a first version to Docker hub
+- [ ] Create Helm chart for plugin
 - [ ] Support for Node modules
-- [ ] Publish a first version to Docker hub